 Formatting Directives

-Reference for formatting directives (badge, button, steps, checklist, rubric, list-table)
+Reference for formatting directives (badge, icon, button, steps, checklist, rubric, list-table)

 Formatting directives provide styled components for badges, buttons, step-by-step guides, and more.